adarbha/disaster_response/README.md

 	 Analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
 Using real messages that were sent during disaster events, goal is to create a machine learning pipeline to categorize these events into 36 categories.
 Categories are extracted from input data.
 An emergency worker can input a new message and get classification results with respective probabilty of the category being true, for selected categories.

 3. ### Files and their description
-Below is the directory structure
+Below is the directory structure</br>
 .
 ├── app</br>
 │   ├── run.py</br>